marcosrivasr/file-groups/README.md

 ### 1.0.3

-Fixes the issue where sometimes the Git integration didn't work correctly to identify the current branch
+- Fixes the issue where sometimes the Git integration didn't work correctly to identify the current branch
+- Fixes an issue where once the data is saved and the editor is opened again the data don't load with all the methods for the classes.
+Now the data is correclty loaded with properties and methods